Navajo Nation considering buying property in Washington, D.C.

-A bill introduced last week seeks to use approximately $5.1 million from the principal of the Land Acquisition Trust Fund to purchase the parcel at 11 D St. SW in the metropolitan area.
+A bill introduced last week seeks to use approximately $5.1 million from the principal of the Land Acquisition Trust Fund to purchase the parcel at 11 D St. SE in the metropolitan area.

 The amount would also pay for any repairs or renovations to the two buildings that occupy the property.

 Expenditure of the principal requires 16 votes or more in favor of passage by the Navajo Nation Council, where final authority rests.

 The Navajo Nation Washington Office was created in 1984 as an entity of the tribal government to represent the tribe's concerns to federal leaders and agencies in the U.S. capital.